Avignon

-Avignon (/ˈævɪnjɒ̃/, /USalsoˌævɪnˈjoʊn/, /fr/; Avinhon (Classical norm) or Avignoun (Mistralian norm), /oc/; Avenio) is the prefecture of the Vaucluse department in the Provence-Alpes-Côte d'Azur region of southeastern France.
-Located on the left bank of the river Rhône, the commune had a population of 93,671 as of the census results of 2017, with about 16,000 (estimate from Avignon's municipal services) living in the ancient town centre enclosed by its medieval walls.
-The Communauté d'agglomération du Grand Avignon, a cooperation structure of 16 communes, had 197,102 inhabitants in 2022.
+Avignon (/ˈævɪnjɒ̃/, /USalsoˌævɪnˈjoʊn/, /fr/; Avinhon (Classical norm) or Avignoun (Mistralian norm), /oc/; Avenio) is the prefecture of the Vaucluse department in the Provence-Alpes-Côte d'Azur region of southern France.
+Located on the left bank of the river Rhône, the commune has a population of 92,188 (2023), with about 16,000 (estimate from Avignon's municipal services) living in the ancient town centre enclosed by its medieval walls.

-Avignon is France's 35th-largest metropolitan area according to INSEE with 337,039 inhabitants (2020), and France's 13th-largest urban unit with 459,533 inhabitants (2020).
-Its urban area was the fastest-growing in France from 1999 until 2010 with an increase of 76% of its population and an area increase of 136%.

 Between 1309 and 1377, during the Avignon Papacy, seven successive popes resided in Avignon and in 1348 Pope Clement VI bought the town from Joanna I of Naples.
 Papal control persisted until 1791 when during the French Revolution it became part of France.
+This is why Avignon is also known as La Cité des Papes ('The City of the Popes').

-The city is now the capital of the Vaucluse department and one of the few French cities to have preserved its city walls.
-This is why Avignon is also known as La Cité des Papes (The City of the Popes).
+The city is the capital of the Vaucluse department and is one of the constituent municipalities in the Vaucluse and the Gard of the urban agglomeration of Grand Avignon with a combined population of 199,932 (2023).

-The historic centre, which includes the Palais des Papes, Avignon Cathedral and the Pont d'Avignon, became a UNESCO World Heritage Site in 1995 because of its architecture and importance during the 14th and 15th centuries.
+The historic centre is one of the few cities in France to have preserved its mediaeval city walls and includes the Palais des Papes, Avignon Cathedral and the Pont d'Avignon.
+Due to its architectural and cultural importance during the 14th and 15th centuries, it was listed by UNESCO as a World Heritage Site in 1995.
 The medieval monuments and the annual Festival d'Avignon – one of the world's largest festivals for performing arts – have helped to make the town a major centre for tourism.